-- Cash flows are projected based on past experiences, actual operating results, and the 5year business plan, as well as the budget for the current year, which is approved by the Board of Directors. - The projections include 5 years, plus the last perpetuity flow, considering a range of revenue growth for all of the CGUs of between 1.4% and 5.0% during the projection period (2021-2026), an expense range of 3% to 4% (20% for Indeval), a discount rate in Mexican pesos of 10.13% (10.73% in 2020) and a perpetuity rate of 3% for both years.
-In the projection, the investment in fixed assets represents 1.5% of revenue over the projection period (approximately MXN 4.6 million annually).
-With respect to the related taxes, the Company considered the income tax rate for the current year and the expected rate for upcoming years of 30%. - Operating profits assume a growth rate higher than inflation for the first 5 years, based on the information obtained from the industry analyses. - The values assigned to the key assumptions represent Management assessment of future industry trends considering both external and internal sources.
+- Cash flows are projected based on past experience, actual operating results, and the 5year business plan, as well as the budget for the current year, which is approved by the Board of Directors. - The projections include 5 years, plus the last perpetuity flow, considering a range of revenue growth for all of the CGUs of between 3.0% and 5.0% during the projection period (2023-2027), an expense range of 2.5% to 4.0% (10% for Indeval), a discount rate in Mexican pesos of 12.31% (10.13% in 2021) and a perpetuity rate of 3.0% for both years.
+Based on the projection, the annual investment in fixed assets over the projection period is, on average, MXN 43 million, MXN 5 million and MXN 4 million for Indeval, CCV and Asigna, respectively.
+With respect to the related taxes, the Company considered the income tax rate for the current year and the expected rate for upcoming years of 30%. - Average operating profits assume a growth rate higher than inflation for the first 5 years, based on the information obtained from the industry analyses. - The values assigned to the key assumptions represent Management assessment of future industry trends considering both external and internal sources.

-With respect to value in use, Company's management considered and analyzed the following: a) estimated future cash flows that the entity expects to obtain from the asset; b) expectations of potential variances in the amount or in the temporary distribution of such future cash flows; c) the time value of money, represented by the risk-free market interest rate; d) the price, due to the inherent uncertainty of the asset; and other factors, such as liquidity, that market participants would reflect in pricing the future cash flows that the entity expects from the asset.
+With respect to value in use, Company management considered and analyzed the following: a) estimated future cash flows that the entity expects to obtain from the asset; b) expectations of potential variances in the amount or in the temporary distribution of such future cash flows; c) the time value of money, represented by the risk-free market interest rate; d) the price, due to the inherent uncertainty of the asset; and other factors, such as liquidity, that market participants would reflect in pricing the future cash flows that the entity expects from the asset.